 During the first AWV, clinicians will evaluate people for cognitive impairment and will screen beneficiaries for depression.
 The AWV is also a chance for clinicians to evaluate beneficiaries’ functional abilities, risk of falls and other safety issues.

 Unlike standard office visits that are typically subject to a deductible and a coinsurance payment, Medicare enrollees pay nothing out-of-pocket for an AWV.
 But consumers should be aware that during their visit, their clinician may recommend tests or perform services like a hands-on exam that are not formally included in the AWV visit, potentially causing beneficiaries to incur out-of-pocket costs.
 For example, our previously mentioned analysis shows that almost a third of people going for an AWV got a blood test to measure their cholesterol (lipid panel) on the same day.
 Such blood tests are not part of the AWV.
 For most people, Medicare covers screening lipid panels only once every five years.
 Beneficiaries who get the test with any more frequency during their AWV incur a coinsurance and deductible.

-Claire Noel-Miller is a senior strategic policy adviser for the AARP Public Policy Institute.
-Her work focuses on Medicare and healthcare quality.
-She also provides expertise in quantitative research methods applied to a variety of other health policy issues affecting older adults.
+Claire Noel-Miller is a senior strategic policy advisor at the AARP Public Policy Institute.
+Her areas of expertise include traditional Medicare, Medicare Advantage and quantitative research methods applied to health policy issues.